To Writers and Artists

 We Want to See Your Work

-"Science fiction" includes hard sf, sf adventure, alternate history, near-future, far-future, psi, alien, and any other kind of sf you can think of.
+"Science fiction" includes hard science fiction, science fiction adventure, alternate history, near-future, far-future, psi, alien, and any other kind of science fiction you can think of.

 We pay 6 cents a word.

 With this payment we buy exclusive rights in any language or any medium throughout the world

 for one year from date of first publication in the magazine, and nonexclusive electronic and/or